Genez-io/genezio-documentation/docs/getting-started.md

 ```

 :::info
-The `genezio create` command can be run independently with the project name, project type, deployment region and the frontend and backend languages
+The `genezio create` command can be run using the syntax above or it can be run as a standalone command which will offer a wizard through which you can configure your project.
 :::

 This will create the following folder structure: